rchoe1229/rchoe1229/README.md

 ### Hi there I'm Ryan 👋

-- 🔭  I’m currently working on a personal finance app to help everyone track their budgets!
-Long term I would hope to incorporate a roboadvisor with automated transaction retrieval!
 - 🔭  I am currenlty updating my personal website as well [Ryan Choe](ryanachoe.com)
 - 🌱  I’m currently learning Node and Python!
 - 👯  I’m looking to collaborate on any fun projects that nurture a jr developer!